icosalogic/inverter_design_manual/README.md

 ![FET power loss comparison](media/FET_comp2.png)

-This graph shows that a good strategy is to use a smaller MOSFET when the inverter is running at light load, then switch to a bigger MOSFET when the load increases.
+This graph shows that a good strategy may be to use a smaller MOSFET when the inverter is running at light load, then switch to a bigger MOSFET when the load increases.

 ## Cooling MOSFETs